Long Island Motor Parkway: Origins and construction

 The road was originally planned to stretch for 70 mi in and out of New York City as far as Riverhead, the county seat of Suffolk County and point of division for the north and south forks of Long Island.
 Only 45 mi (from Queens in New York City to Lake Ronkonkoma) were constructed, at a cost of $6 million.
 Construction began in June 1908 (a year after the Bronx River Parkway).
 On October 10, 1908, a 10 mi section opened as far as modern Bethpage.
 It hosted races in 1908 and on the full road in 1909 and 1910, but an accident in the 1910 Vanderbilt Cup, killing two riding mechanics with additional injuries, caused the New York Legislature to ban racing except on race tracks, ending its career as a racing road.

 By 1911, the road was extended to Lake Ronkonkoma.
 Its western stretch was also extended from Great Neck to what is now Fresh Meadows.
-The Long Island Motor Parkway was the first roadway designed exclusively for automobile use, the first concrete highway in the United States, and the first to use overpasses and bridges to eliminate intersections.
+The Long Island Motor Parkway was the first road designed exclusively for automobile use, the first concrete highway in the United States, and the first to use overpasses and bridges to eliminate intersections.